Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Finding the parvovirus B19 in archaeological skeletal findings can both provide new knowledge about future diseases and also, what contacts the Vikings had with the world beyond.
+Finding the parvovirus B19 in archaeological skeletal findings can both provide new knowledge about future diseases and also what contacts the Vikings had with the world beyond.

 A virus found in the remains of Vikings can provide new knowledge about which diseases we are likely to suffer from in the future.
 It can also teach us how ancient peoples migrated.

 The virus they looked at is found in the bone marrow and is called human parvovirus B19.
-The name is derived from Latin, parvum meaning small, reflecting the fact that B19 ranks among the smallest DNA viruses.
+The name is derived from Latin, parvum, meaning small, reflecting the fact that B19 ranks among the smallest DNA viruses.

-If, for example, similar variants of the virus are found in Sweden and North Africa, one can wonder if the virus has mutated at two independent occasions in the exact same way, or if it was spread over the continents through human contact.
+If, for example, similar variants of the virus are found in Sweden and North Africa, one can wonder if the virus has mutated on two independent occasions in the exact same way, or if it was spread over the continents through human contact.

 The older variants of the virus that the scientists have now found could be used to recreate just those variants inside the lab and see if they are dangerous, and if they occur again, it could be a way to prepare and prevent disease.